unlaunch/documentation/README.md

 ### How to run locally

+1. Edit _config.yml to uncomment

+baseurl: "" # for local

-Depending on how you installed Jekyll
+2. Depending on how you installed Jekyll
 ```
 jekyll serve
 # or